Submit an Article

 Article preview

-In mine shafts, unlike other mine workings, the ventilation resistance of which is caused by the roughness of the walls, the resistance is created not only by the shaft walls, but also by the reinforcement located directly in the live section of the air flow moving down the shaft.
+In mine shafts, unlike other mine workings, the ventilation resistance of which is caused by the roughness of the walls, the resistance is created not only by the shaft walls, but also by the reinforcement located directly in the free cross-section of the air flow moving along the shaft.

 How to cite: Mustel P.I.
 Determination of ventilation resistance coefficients of circular mine shafts // Journal of Mining Institute.
 1959.
 Vol. 38.
 Iss.
 1. p.
 8-25.